GregoryPauwelsGP/ReCAP_handson/README.md

 ## 2. Custom action

 ### Adding Custom Actions
-To extend the functionality of the CAP Bookshop application, we’ll add a custom action that allows administrators to create new books via a dedicated API endpoint.
+To extend the functionality of the CAP Bookshop application, we’ll add a custom action that allows users to create new books.

 ### Define the Action in srv/admin-service.cds